tygamvrelis/oil_lamp/README.md

 The floor, the ceiling, and the side, are all awry.
 ‘Oh! so my conscience hangs in me!’ he groans, ‘straight upwards, so it burns; but the chambers of my soul are all in crookedness!’
 (83)

-speaks of a Turkish Mosque built in honour of Jonah, in which Mosque was a miraculous lamp that burnt without any oil.
+  . . .a Turkish Mosque built in honour of Jonah, in which Mosque was a miraculous lamp that burnt without any oil.
 (558)

 Herman Melville; Moby Dick (1851).